Will My Fiberglass Pool Require a Weekly Service Company?

 Fiberglass pools, again because of their non-porous surface, require less chemicals to keep the water clean and sanitary.
 Just as pool service companies check pH during each trip, they also test and adjust the sanitizer lever (aka Chlorine) of the water.
 Because fiberglass pools consume less sanitizer, less time is spent testing and adjusting.

-As you can see, it’s the surface of these two pools that is the biggest differentiator.
+As you can see, the surface of these two pools differentiates them the most.
 The surface of concrete pools is alkaline (along with the shell) and very porous, where fiberglass pools are inert and non-porous.
 This single factor, the way the surface reacts in water, makes a world of difference in terms of maintenance, and is what allows fiberglass pool customers to maintain their own pool without spending their hard earned money on regular service trips.